tmurph/signal-final-project/README.md

          x=NULL)
 ```

 This last snippet I’m simultaneously proud and ashamed to say I wrote.
-One long pipeline to calculate the lasso of the normalized data after removing Union County’s cancer incidence rates.
+One long pipeline to calculate the lasso of BCBSFL rating factors on the normalized health and demographic data after removing Union County’s cancer incidence rates.
 A big shout-out to the [glmnetUtils](https://github.com/Hong-Revo/glmnetUtils) package for fitting `cv.glmnet` in one line.
 The final coefficient matrix is empty.

 ```R
 library(glmnetUtils)